Unipisa/WeaviateNET/README.md

 connection to some LLM framework as other NuGet packages do.

-## What's new in version 1.21.2.1
+## What's new in version 1.21.3.1

-- This is just a validation on version 1.21.2 of Weaviate.
+- Added support for WeaviateRef type, but it is still in alpha.

 ### Version 1.21.1.5
 **important**: This is a major release with significant improvements in the query